Now this is special. One for lovers of digital prints.

 There’s a lot of inspiration around for the digital prints.
 Peter Pilotto made his name for the use of them, as in these dresses.

-This silk is 140cm wide and is 2 metres in length.
-This fabric was higher priced, over $40 US dollars per yard.
-I’ll drop some $$ on this just because I want to keep the prices down a bit, and ask $35 a metre/$70 for the piece.
-(Doesn’t take into account the exchange rate and post cost).
+This silk is 140cm wide x 2 metres..
+This fabric was higher priced, well over $50 US dollars per yard.
+I’ll drop some $$ on this just because I want to keep the prices down a bit, and ask $55 a metre/$110 for the piece.